jkwasucki/UE-Systems-Portfolio/README.md

    - Interaction definition.
 3. The instance spawns and executes all actions defined in the interaction.

-This creates a **self-contained execution context** for each interaction.
+This creates an **independent execution context** for each interaction.

 ---